D (programming language): Interaction with other systems

 C's application binary interface (ABI) is supported, as well as all of C's fundamental and derived types, enabling direct access to existing C code and libraries.
 D bindings are available for many popular C libraries.
 Additionally, C's standard library is part of standard D.

 On Microsoft Windows, D can access Component Object Model (COM) code.

-As long as memory management is properly taken care of, many other languages can be mixed with D in a single binary.
+As long as memory management is properly performed, many other languages can be mixed with D in a single binary.
 For example, the GDC compiler allows to link and intermix C, C++, and other supported language codes such as Objective-C. D code (functions) can also be marked as using C, C++, Pascal ABIs, and thus be passed to the libraries written in these languages as callbacks.
 Similarly data can be interchanged between the codes written in these languages in both ways.
 This usually restricts use to primitive types, pointers, some forms of arrays, unions, structs, and only some types of function pointers.

-Because many other programming languages often provide the C API for writing extensions or running the interpreter of the languages, D can interface directly with these languages as well, using standard C bindings (with a thin D interface file).
-For example, there are bi-directional bindings for languages like Python, Lua and other languages, often using compile-time code generation and compile-time type reflection methods.
+Because many other programming languages often provide the C application programming interface (API) for writing extensions or running the interpreter of the languages, D can interface directly with these languages also, using standard C bindings (with a thin D interface file).
+For example, bi-directional bindings exist for the languages Python, Lua, and others, often using compile-time code generation and compile-time type reflection methods.